Starkast/ruby-news/index.md

 ---
 layout: default
-title: What changed in Ruby...
+title: What changed in Ruby?!
 ---

 {% for ruby in site.rubies -%}
   - [{{ ruby }}](/{{ ruby }})
 {% endfor -%}